tjoskar/angular2-labb/README.md

 - We can't use `localstorage` anymore.
 Create a new storage implementation for `indexedDB` (exist is `src/lib/storage`).
 - We can't use `webpack` as we do today since all code that are going to execute in a web-worker must be in a separate file(s).
-- If you succeed, please let me know!

 # Congrats!